Pavan2280/pes_pd/README.md

 # Physical Design Flow
-This repository provides a comprehensive guide to navigate the entire physical design flow, starting from scratch - Guided by Kunal Ghosh
+This repository provides a comprehensive guide to navigate the entire physical design flow, starting from scratch.

+# Physical Design Flow Assignments - Guided by Kunal Ghosh

 # Table of contents
 <details>